arkency/posts/posts/2014-12-19-does-everyone-in-your-team-write-good-code.md

 ---
-title: "Does everyone in your team write good code?"
 created_at: 2014-12-19 16:40:03 +0100
 publish: true
 author: Andrzej Krzywda
 newsletter: fearless_refactoring_main
 tags: ['refactoring']
 ---

+# Does everyone in your team write good code?

 How does it feel when someone pushes new code to the repo and the code doesn’t fit your standards?